wilkelab/ungeviz/README.md

 a smoothing model to the data and then generate fit lines by randomly drawing from the posterior distribution.
-This strategy is automated in `stat_smooth_draws()`, which works similar to `stat_smooth()` but generates multiple equal probable fit draws rather than one best-fit line.
+This strategy is automated in `stat_smooth_draws()`, which works similar to `stat_smooth()` but generates multiple equally probable fit draws rather than one best-fit line.

 ``` r